-ROLE TITLE RESPONSIBILITIES COORDINATOR Evaluate potential participants for eligibility Conduct assessments and intake Make referrals for programming as needed Verify & monitor participant compliance with program and treatment requirements Collect all relevant information and distribute at treatment team meetings Gather and input data for evaluator Monitor data management system Supervise day-to-day operations Maintain a confidential file on each participant Monitor budget and financial management Review policies and practices and monitor need for changes Facilitate team/staff meetings Set agenda for meetings Act as & Community liaison Help coordinate funding sources/Grant Writing/Grant Management DEPARTMENT OF CORRECTIONS Provide Community supervision of each participant Complete COMPAS assessment if not already completed Make Rreferrals to community resources Carry out Porgrage testing per standard DOC policy Perform Home/sschool/employment visits Collateral Contacts Monitor and encourage participant's compliance with program Imposingtion of sanctions and rewards Attend Tereatment Court Team meetings and drug courtTreatment Court Maintain ongoing communication and sharing of information with Case ManagerCoorindator Work with DA's office and Defense Attorney to Fidentify potential participants for Alternatives to Revocation Formatted: Highlight DISTRICT ATTORNEY'S OFFICE Gather data for the evaluator Maintain a confidential drug court file for each participant Coordinate with law enforcement Review potential participants for eligibility Make referrals to Drug-Treatment Court
+ROLE TITLE RESPONSIBILITIES COORDINATOR Evaluate potential participants for eligibility Conduct assessments and intake Make referrals for programming as needed Verify &amp; monitor participant compliance with program and treatment requirements Collect all relevant information and distribute at Treatment Court team meetings Coordinate and monitor all Treatment Court drug testing Gather and input data for evaluator Monitor data management system Supervise day-to-day operations Maintain a confidential file on each participant Monitor budget and financial management Review policies and practices and monitor need for changes Facilitate team/staff meetings Set agenda for meetings Act as community liaison Help coordinate funding sources/Grant Writing/Grant Management DEPARTMENT OF CORRECTIONS Provide community supervision of each participant Complete COMPAS assessment if not already completed Make referrals to community resources Carry out drug testing per standard DOC policy Perform home/school/employment visits Monitor compliance through meetings with collateral contacts Monitor and encourage participant's compliance with program Impose sanctions and rewards Work with DA's office and Defense Attorney to identify potential participants for Alternatives to Revocation Gather data for the evaluator

-Maintain a non-adversarial role during Court proceedings Ensure compliance with State law Actively participate in staffing when necessary Negotiate and complete plea agreements on behalf of the State Recommend appropriate sanctions and incentives Educate peer professionals on effectiveness of program and changes in state law that affect the program law that affect the program Act as Community advocate for effectiveness of program Make recommendations for charging and/or sentencing after revocation if the participant is terminated from the program Work with Defense Attory and DOC to identify potential participants Formatted: Indent: Left: 0.5", No bullets or numbering EVALUATOR Evaluate process and outcomes Give information to help improve the drug court and make it more successful Help facilitate team understanding of areas needing improvement Setting up evaluation process - what and how information will be collected and maintained, how analyzed, etc JUDGE Preside over courtroom proceedings Explain legal rights, options, and program requirements at orientation and confirm them with each participant as they enter the program with each participant as they enter the program Impose appropriate incentives and sanctions Work with the treatment team Review treatment progress and address it directly with the participant in Court, considering the recommendations of the Treatment Court Team considering the recommendations of the treatment team Preside over termination proceedings Supervise drug courtTreatment Court administration Ensure compliance with drug courtTreatment Court program rules by participants Provide final decision in outcome of participant's progress or termination Formatted: Left LAW ENFORCEMENT Partner with community agencies to achieve drug court goals Provide possible referrals for drug court program Assist Probation & Parole in home visits and checks on participants Community policing - officers will get to know participants Report any violations they become aware of Provide representative for Advisory Board and attend meetings as needed Comply with grant/state regulations
+DICTRICT Decition and an extension of the extension DISTRICT Review potential participants for eligibility ATTORNEY'S Make referrals to Treatment Court OFFICE Maintain a non-adversarial role during Treatment Court proceedings Ensure compliance with State law Negotiate and complete plea agreements on behalf of the State Educate peer professionals on effectiveness of program and changes in state law that affect the program Act as community advocate for effectiveness of program · · · · · · · · · · · · · · · · · · · Make recommendations for charging and/or sentencing after was action if the marking action and forms the consequence. revocation if the participant is terminated from the program Work with Defense Attorney and DOC to identify potential participants EVALUATOR Evaluate process and outcomes Give information to help improve the Treatment Court and make it more successful Help facilitate team understanding of areas needing improvement Set up evaluation process - what and how information will be collected and maintained, how analyzed, etc. and maintained, now unaryzed, etc. JUDGE Preside over courtroom proceedings JODGE Explain legal rights, options, and program requirements at orientation and confirm them with each participant as they enter the program Impose appropriate incentives and sanctions Review treatment progress and address it directly with the participant in Court, considering the recommendations of the Treatment Court Team Supervise Treatment Court administration Ensure compliance with Treatment Court program rules by participants Provide final decision in outcome of participant's progress or termination terrimatori LAW Assist Probation & Parole in home visits and checks on participants ENFORCEMENT Assist Probation & Parole in nome visits and thecks on participants Allow for incarcerated participants to attend treatment and jail LIVI OKCLIVILIVI · · · services as requested by the participant and the Treatment Court Team Facilitate Treatment Court attendance and supervision for incarcerated participants PUBLIC Discuss pros and cons with potential participant before entering DEFENDER'S Treatment Court OFFICE/DEFENSE Review cases for potential legal issues ATTORNEY Discuss resolution of case with District Attorney before entering Treatment Court Remain accessible to participant Advocate for fair process - Auvocate for fall process